bricewalker/Hey-Jetson/README.md

 Windows: ```venv\Scripts\activate.bat```

 Then you can run: ```pip install -r jetson_requirements.txt``` to install all required libraries into the virtual environment.
-You may need to install some libraries using apt-get: ```sudo apt-get install python3-<libraryname>```
+You may need to install some libraries using apt-get with a command like this: ```sudo apt-get install python3-<libraryname>```

 > Note: You will need to build TensorFlow from source on the TX2.
 Optionally, you can run ```pip install tensorflow-1.5.0-cp35-cp35m-linux_aarch64.whl``` to install the included wheel file that was prebuilt with TensorFlow 1.5.

 ##### Builidng TensorFlow From Source

-To build TensorFlow from source:
+To build TensorFlow from source, follow the instructions from [JetsonHacks](https://github.com/jetsonhacks/installTensorFlowTX2).

 Now export the path as an environment variable: